kubernetes-sigs/llm-instance-gateway/tools/dynamic-lora-sidecar/README.md

     ```
     Do not use subPath, since configmap updates are not reflected in the file

-[deployment]: deployment.yaml it uses [sidecar](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/) which is beta feature enabled by default from 1.29.
+[deployment]: deployment.yaml it uses [sidecar](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/) which is beta feature enabled by default since k8s version 1.29.
+They need to be enabled in 1.28 and prior to 1.28 sidecar are not officially supported.

 ## Configuration Fields
 - `vLLMLoRAConfig`[**required**]  base key